ephraimduncan/awesome-developer-dictionary/README.md

 - **cohesion**: a measure of how well the lines of source code within a module work together.
 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
+- **container**: a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+- **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.
 - **coupling**: the degree of interdependence between software modules.
-- **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.
 - **CSV**: plain-text files used to better organize large amounts of data.

 ## D